 Our very own Scientific Advisory Board member Steven Rogelberg has been featured in The Cut this month.
-Steven has a book which will soon be released, The Surprising Science of Meetings.
+Steven ‘s latest book, The Surprising Science of Meetings has received quite a bit of positive attention from news to television.
+The Washington Post name The Surprising Science of Meetings “…the number one leadership book to watch out for in 2019.”
 Regardless of your role in your organization, this book will be a good read for you.
 Precious hours are wasted each day in poorly run meetings.
 We all know it!
 Even Saturday Night Live has poked fun at corporate meetings.

 We can all benefit from advocating for and leading efficient, concise meetings.
 Steven can show you how.

 Here’s the article from the The Cut written by Katie Heaney:

 Like water in a vase, meetings expand to fill the the amount of space they’re allotted — or so goes the principle first described, only half-jokingly, in a 1955 Economist essay called “Parkinson’s Law,” in which the author writes:

 “It is a commonplace observation that work expands so as to fill the time available for its completion.
 Thus, an elderly lady of leisure can spend the entire day in writing and dispatching a postcard to her niece at Bognor Regis.
 An hour will be spent in finding the postcard, another in hunting for spectacles, half-an-hour in a search for the address, an hour and a quarter in composition, and twenty minutes in deciding whether or not to take an umbrella when going to the pillar-box in the next street.
 The total effort which would occupy a busy man for three minutes all told may in this fashion leave another person prostrate after a day of doubt, anxiety and toil.”